Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Tidying order: follow the correct order of categories
 - Remember, start with clothes, then move on to books, papers, komono (miscellany), and finally, things with sentimental value.
 - If you reduce what you own in this order, your work will proceed with surprising ease.
 By starting with the easy things first and leaving the hardest for last, you can gradually hone your decision-making skills, so that by the end, it seems simple.
-- For the first category, clothing, divide everything into the following subcategories for increased efficiency: Tops (shirts, sweaters, etc.), Bottoms (pants, skirts, etc.), Clothes that should be hung (Jackets, coats, suits, etc.), Socks, Underwear, Bags (handbags, messenger bags, etc.), Accessories (scarves, belts, hats, etc.), Clothes for specific events (swimsuits, uniforms, etc.), and Shoes.
+- For the first category, clothing, divide everything into the following subcategories for increased efficiency: Tops (shirts, sweaters, etc.), Bottoms (pants, skirts, etc.), Clothes that should be hung (jackets, coats, suits, etc.), Socks, Underwear, Bags (handbags, messenger bags, etc.), Accessories (scarves, belts, hats, etc.), Clothes for specific events (swimsuits, uniforms, etc.), and Shoes.

 #### Clothing: place every item of clothing in the house on the floor
 - To get started with your clothing, check every closet and dresser in your house and gather all of your clothes in one spot.
 Make sure you have gathered every last piece of clothing.